- JuiceFS v1.0.0 starts to support automatic metadata backup.

-It is worth mentioning that the time cost of backup will increase with the number of files in the filesystem, so when the number is too large (by default 1 million) and the automatic backup frequency is the default value of 1 hour, JuiceFS will automatically skip backup and print the corresponding warning log.
-At this point you may mount a new client with bigger
+It is worth mentioning that the time cost of backup will increase with the number of files in the filesystem.
+Hence, when the number is too large (by default 1 million) with the automatic backup frequency 1 hour (by default), JuiceFS will automatically skip backup and print the corresponding warning log.
+At this point you may mount a new client with a bigger

 For reference, when using Redis as the metadata engine, backing up the metadata for one million files takes about 1 minute and consumes about 1GB of memory.

-Although automatic metadata backup becomes the default action for clients, backup conflicts do not occur when multiple hosts share the same filesystem mount.
+Although automatic metadata backup becomes a default action for clients, backup conflicts do not occur when multiple hosts share the same file system mount.

 JuiceFS maintains a global timestamp to ensure that only one client performs the backup operation at the same time.
-When different backup periods are set between clients, then the backup is performed with the shortest period setting.
+When different backup periods are set between clients, then it will back up based on the shortest period setting.

 JuiceFS periodically cleans up backups according to the following rules.